dasniko/dasniko.github.io/_posts/2016-06-24-keycloak-sso-for-microservices.md

 And the community Keycloak project, now approaches version 2.x - with a bunch of new features like a fine grained permissions management done by new "authorizsation servies."
 I'm really, really looking forward to this!

 If you have any questions about it, just ask - me or the Keycloak community!

+_Add-on:_ "Of course" there are Docker images available, also for a range of various databases.
+So be sure to check it out! https://github.com/jboss-dockerfiles/keycloak